Homothetic Killing horizons in generic Vaidya spacetimes: Thermodynamics for Kerr-Vaidya black holes

 It is easy to see by direct calculation of expansions for the radially inward and outward geodesics $l^a$ and $n^a$ that the HKH or CKH are not trapped surfaces as the Killing horizons used to be.
 One of the obstacles to establishing the laws of thermodynamics on HKH is this untrapped nature.
 Under a quasi-local setup, there is some success in this direction.
 In this setup, assuming that the CKV generates a shear-free null congruence, one can prove a first law for CKH \cite{Chatterjee:2014jda, Chatterjee:2015fsa}.
 However, there are no known solutions for which this has been tested so far.
 We may focus on the thermodynamics of the conformally stationary or static spacetimes, but those spacetimes are solutions of the conformally transformed Einstein equation.
 Further, these spacetimes are not in general asymptotically flat, as can be seen from Eqs. \eqref{conf-trans}, \eqref{dynamic-stat}.
 So, extra care needs to be taken to address their thermodynamic properties.
 For example, the $r$ coordinate fails to be identified as an areal radius in these metrics.
 Further, the static or stationary metrics that are obtained with the help of a conformal transformation don't automatically capture the desired features of the original dynamical spacetimes.
 One should note that these conclusions are only valid within the restricted region between the HKHs, and the question of Hawking temperature can't be addressed properly.

+As the different notions of temperatures for Vaidya spacetimes are available from geometric considerations, it is not clear which of them can be regarded as the thermodynamic temperature related to a thermal particle spectrum.
 To this end, we can resort to the study of particle creation by a self-similar Vaidya-type spacetime.
 This might provide us with some insight into the Hawking radiation and its temperature.
 The first step to carry out such an analysis is to locate clearly the future and past null infinities for dynamical spacetimes, as the asymptotic state needs to be defined there.
 In general, this is not a trivial task, as null Cauchy surfaces and singular surfaces crop up in the maximal analytic extended spacetime \cite{Hiscock:1982pa}.
-In what follows, we show the construction of a conformal completion of full charged Vaidya spacetime that can unambiguously attach future and past null infinities. -2cm
+In what follows, we show the construction of a conformal completion of a fully charged Vaidya spacetime that can unambiguously attach future and past null infinities. -2cm